tlongren/colors-anchor-theme/README.md

 I'll be cleaning this up lots over the next few weeks, so hang off on reporting issues until this is gone from the readme.
 Thanks!

 ##How to Contribute
-I'd **happily** welcome any pull requests, so feel free to contribute!
-Here's how!
 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)